A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 - Request your background check report.
 You’re legally entitled to request a copy of your background check report when it’s completed.
 Sometimes you can select to receive it automatically, or you can request a copy after the fact.

 - Review it carefully.
-See a wrong date of birth, incorrect criminal record, or employer you never worked for?
-These errors could be what cost you a job!
+See a wrong name or date of birth, an incorrect criminal record, or an employer you never worked for?
+These errors could be what cost you a job.

 - Compile proof of the error.
-Court documents, pay stubs, or IDs all work.
+Gather copies of court documents, pay stubs, IDs documents, or anything else that supports your dispute.

 - Submit your dispute.
-You can file online, but we strongly recommend sending it by certified mail so you have proof and a paper trail.
+You can file online, but we strongly recommend sending it by certified mail to preserve your rights and build a clear paper trail of receipts and dates.

 - Wait for results.
-Checkr has 30 days to complete its investigation under federal law.
+Checkr has 30 days to complete its investigation and respond under federal law.

 10. Can I Get the Job After Fixing Checkr Background Check Errors?

-Well, here’s the bad news: Whether you were denied a position as a new hire, or you were fired from a position you already had, the law does not obligate the employer to hire you after you’ve successfully cleared up background check errors.
+Whether you were denied a position as a new hire, or you were fired or deactivated from a position you already had, the law does not obligate the employer to hire you after you’ve successfully cleared up background check errors.

-When an employer relies on a Checkr background check to make a hiring or firing decision, it rightfully assumes that Checkr is following the law and meeting it’s obligation to report only accurate information in your background check report.
+It seems unfair, but the reasoning behind this rule is pretty simple.
+When an employer relies on a Checkr background check to make a hiring or firing decision, it assumes that Checkr is following the law and meeting it’s obligation to report only accurate information in your background check report.

 Checkr made the mistakes.
 Checkr has to fix them.
 Checkr has to make up for any harm it caused.
 At Consumer Justice Law Firm, we help enforce these legal obligations and protect your rights.